dengpenghuang/dengpenghuang.github.io/README.md

+# Note Dengpeng
-site is defined in _config.yml layout of pages are definded in _layout using html5 head, foot and title of pages are defined in _includes images are stored in folder assets
+site is defined in _config.yml

+layout of pages are definded in _layout using html5

+head, foot and title of pages are defined in _includes

+images are stored in folder assets

 .md files are markdown files

 edit content in .md files:
 	text betweet <dl> </dl> is inline html format other texts can be formated using formats in Markdown Cheatsheet

+color, size and font are defined in "/_sass"
 -------------------------------------------------------------
 # Forty - Jekyll Theme